-22.4.2 Approval of new or revised Recommendations may be sought:
+7.3.2 Approval of new or revised Recommendations may be sought:

-– at a WTDC;
+a) at a WTDC;

-– by consultation of the Member States as soon as the relevant study group has adopted the text.
+b) consultation of the Member States by correspondence as soon as the relevant study group has adopted the text.

-22.4.3 At the study group meeting during which a draft is adopted, the study group shall decide to submit the draft new or revised Recommendation for approval, either at the next WTDC or by consultation of the Member States.
+7.3.3 At the study group meeting during which a draft is adopted, the study group shall decide to submit the draft new or revised Recommendation for approval, either at the next WTDC or by consultation of the Member States.